tryretool/retool-app-exchange/snowflake-resource-optimization/setup-guides/set-up-retool-resource.md

 ## Output
 The goal of this section is to create:
 * A Resource called `Snowflake DB`.
-This will be a reusable way to hit the Snowflake database that you set up in Step 1.
+This will be a reusable way to hit the Snowflake database from Step 1.

 Note: The names here are important!
-The app code we provide expects the Resources to have these names.
-(You can choose to rename them, after you've finished setting everything up.)
+The app code we provide expects the Resource to have this names.
+(You can choose to rename it, after you've finished setting everything up.)

 ## Step 3.1 - Create the "Snowflake DB" Resource
 1. On the Resources page (`/resources`) in Retool, click "Create New" in the upper right.